 In short, we need our emotions.
 The good, the bad, and every single one in between.
 However, the challenge in a month like Pisces is that it becomes easy to overly identify with them.
 Emotions are data, not facts.
 They are a way that we can assess certain situations, like taking note of how we feel around certain people, not how others make us feel (because nobody can make us feel anything).
 Taking a chance to still yourself, mind and emotion, can help you to gain a deeper understanding of what your thoughts and feelings are trying to tell you.

 Let’s get scientific.
 How do you feel right now?
 Identify what brings you happiness, frustration, joy, anxiety – whatever you are feeling – and then identify what is behind that emotion.
 And then dig even deeper, what is behind that emotion?
 Like an archaeologist, sometimes you have to dig deep.
 I did this with a friend who was having a stressful week at work because of a series of trying experiences with a coworker.
 What did she feel?
 Angry.
 However, anger is always a response to something else.
 It doesn’t exist in and of itself.
 There is always a root.
-She was angry because she had bent over backwards, went out of her way, and beyond expectations for her coworker and this woman not only didn’t thank her, but demanded even more.
+She was angry because she had bent over backward, went out of her way, and beyond expectations for her coworker and this woman not only didn’t thank her but demanded even more.
 Understandably maddening.
 But, under the anger, was frustration and the feeling that ‘no good deed goes unpunished’.
 Why is the belief that ‘no good deed goes unpunished’ so personal?
 Where does it come from?

 It felt disrespectful, of both her time and her expertise.
 And digging deeper still, under all of that was rejection.
 She felt her co-worker was rejecting her contribution and talents.
 Once we got to this root, we were able to look at it objectively.
 When someone isn’t accepting what you’re offering, it’s not about you, it’s about them.
 It says more about this coworkers unwillingness to work with others than it does about her talents and contributions, which she knows are valuable.
-By the end of the exercise she was 50% less angry.
+By the end of the exercise, she was 50% less angry.

 Once you get that top layer off and you find the first level of emotion, don’t stop, keep digging.
 Where is it coming from?
 You’ll get there.
 It’s not enough to just say “I always feel this way in x, y, z situation” or “Whenever I’m around Jim, I feel sad” because it probably doesn’t have anything to do with Jim.
 He is just a channel for an insight that you need.
 As Rav Brandwein taught, challenges are opportunities for change and it’s through change that we find our greatest joy.